 Australian Grayling (Prototroctes maraena) is a diadromous species that has undergone declines in distribution and abundance across its range.
-Australian Grayling are listed as endangered in Victoria (Flora and Fauna Guarantee Act 1988) and nationally (Environment Protection and Biodiversity Conservation Act 1992).
+The species is listed as endangered in Victoria (Flora and Fauna Guarantee Act 1988) and nationally (Environment Protection and Biodiversity Conservation Act 1992).
 While NFRC expects to only capture low numbers of this species, the monitoring can provide a greater understanding of the current status of the populations which is essential to inform management of these species.
 Due to the low abundances of Australian Grayling collected during NFRC the key health indicators cannot be determined.
-However, low abundances of adults have been captured in 2017, 2018 and 2020 with juveniles also detected in 2020 and 2021 (Figure 6).
+However, low abundances of adults have been captured in 2017-18, 2020 and 2023 with juveniles also detected in 2020 and 2021 (Figure 6).
 No Australian Grayling were detected in 2019 or 2022.
 The presence of juveniles in 2020 and 2021 (Figure 6) points towards successful recent recruitment.
-This indicates stream conditions were suitable for recruits to be attracted into the system in 2019 and 2020.
+This indicates stream conditions were suitable for attractions of recruits into the system and their subsequent upstream dispersal and survival in 2019 and 2020.
+Only adult Australian Grayling were detected in 2023 (Figure 7).